 Keep an inflatable ball in your classroom (or use something else, like a balled-up piece of paper, in a pinch!).
 Choose a question/instruction based on the lesson/level you just taught, e.g., “Name a fruit!”
 The student must answer and then toss the ball to another student to answer.
 Change the question mid-game.
 The random nature of the ball toss keeps students on their toes.

-Teenagers and students with more experience with English are typically better able to use it more productively and communicatively.
-These ESL games can be a great way to get your teenage or intermediate learners involved in the classroom and prompt them to use their knowledge of English.
+Teenagers and students with more experience with English typically use it more productively and communicatively.
+These ESL games for teens can be a great way to get your learners involved in the classroom and prompt them to use their knowledge of English.

 9. English Only!